BestTimesToVisit.com Logo

 Frequently Asked Questions

 I'm planning to hike down into the canyon.
-What's the most crucial piece of advice you can give me?
+What's one crucial piece of advice most first-timers miss?

-Beyond the South Rim viewpoints, are there any less-crowded spots that offer a different perspective?
+Beyond the main viewpoints on the South Rim, are there any spots that offer a different perspective without requiring a major expedition?

-What's the deal with lodging inside the park versus outside?
-Any insider tips?
+What's the deal with lodging inside the park?
+Should I book a year in advance?

-Are there any cultural considerations I should be aware of, given the park's Native American heritage?
+Are there any cultural considerations I should be aware of, especially regarding the Native American tribes connected to the canyon?

 How many days do you need in Grand Canyon National Park, USA?